socrateasehq/coding-problems-template/difficulty_1/3_detect_loop_in_linkedlist/problem.md

 ### User Task

 The task is to complete the function **detectLoop**().
 The function should return whether the linked list is forming any loop.
-If it is forming a loop, return `1` else return `0`.
+If it is forming a loop, return `true` else return `false`.